Future Nostalgia (song): Critical reception

+"Future Nostalgia" received widespread acclaim by music critics.
 Trey Alston from MTV gave the song a positive review, stating that it is "the perfect balance of the past and what lies ahead".
 He continued, describing the song as "completely bonkers yet irresistible" and an "explosive splash of tomorrow-pop".
 Writing for Idolator, Mike Nied described the production as "funky and forward-thinking" and commended the song as a whole for being a "creative risk".
 Allison Stubblebine of Nylon wrote that Lipa "is ensuring the dance party will rage on".
 Robin Murray of Clash called the song "bold" and "colourful" as well as writing "there's an 80s bounce in its synth nostalgia, channelling amid the glitz of Los Angeles".
 In The Guardian, Laura Snapes called Lipa's John Lautner name-drop too "arcane" for a pop song.
 Louise Bruton of The Irish Times called the song "intentionally disjointed".
 In Gigwise, Jordan Emery complimented the "cheeky" and "slightly off-kilter" lyricism.